-*During the covid pandemic we are unable to support partners staying over on the postnatal ward and visiting is restricted (see covid update pages for current information)*
+*During the covid pandemic we are unable to support partners staying over on the postnatal ward and visiting is restricted (see the covid advice page and the visiting information section below for current information)*

 *On Ward 21, after the birth of your baby we welcome partners (male or female) to stay over.
 Women report finding their partner help and support following birth invaluable.
 Partners have told us that it helps assist them with the transition to family life and they feel more involved.